Customer Service Manager, Insurance Salary

 Popular Skills for Customer Service Manager, Insurance

-Survey results show that Customer Service Insurance Managers use a fair number of skills.
+Survey results imply that Customer Service Insurance Managers put a diverse skill set to use.
 Most notably, skills in Microsoft Excel, Customer Service, Windows Operating System General Use, and Microsoft Office are correlated to pay that is above average.
-Skills that pay less than market rate include Customer Relationship Management, Microsoft Word, and Microsoft Office.
-Most people skilled in Microsoft Office are similarly competent in Windows Operating System General Use.
+Those listing Sales as a skill should be prepared for drastically lower pay.
+Customer Relationship Management and Microsoft Word also typically command lower compensation.
+The majority of those who know Microsoft Office also know Windows Operating System General Use.

 Pay by Experience Level for Customer Service Manager, Insurance